-Then while THAT dried, I spray painted and glittered my dried flower heads.
-I just sniped some cone-flowers from my back yard.
+While the decoupaged bottles dried, I spray painted and glittered my dried flower heads.
+I just sniped some coneflowers from my backyard.
 I gave them a coat of gold spray paint and then used the craft glue and gold glitter to make them a bit fancier.
 If you don’t have those, you could use sticks or even pom poms.

 I ended up displaying them on a craft wood slice with a few pumpkins for a fun and spooky Halloween look.

-If you think you are going to use real flowers with water in them you are going to want to use a sealer on the outside like an outdoor varnish to make them just a bit more durable.
+If you think you are going to use real flowers with water in them, use a sealer on the outside like an outdoor varnish to make them just a bit more durable.

 I think bigger bottles would be fun too to make DIY decoupage black lace Halloween bottles.
 It would be pretty to also do this on recycled jars, or with white lace for the holidays.
 I like that it’s so versatile!